 The mint family, particularly peppermint, is well known for its vibrant, fresh, ‘green’ and refreshing aroma.
 Thanks to these uplifting and penetrating properties, mint essential oil is well-known as an aid to relieving headaches, upper respiratory congestion and muscle fatigue.
 In skin care it both increases blood flow and helps to brighten a dull complexion, yet has a calming, cooling and refreshing sensation on the skin.
-This makes Mint (both spearmint and peppermint) key ingredients in our 2 in 1 Purifying Mint Mask.
+This makes Mint essential oil a key ingredient in our Maca Mask.

 Mint’s other great areas of benefit are to the digestive and respiratory systems, where it calms, soothes and relieves spasms and inflammation - think after dinner mints!
 It not only aids digestion but also relieves nausea, trapped wind and irritable bowel problems.
 Margaret suggests that for the relief of nausea or motion sickness, 2-3 drops of the pure essential oil can be inhaled directly from a tissue.
 She advises that as the essential oil should never be taken internally (except in the form of capsules for IBS), the best way to aid digestive troubles is to drink an infusion of chopped fresh or dried mint as a tea.